Painting & Decorating student celebrates as he makes the final of 2 national competitions

 After weeks of careful preparation and stiff competition from other Apprentices, Sam Clorley, 25 from Wem, has been named the winner of the South & City heat of the 2014 Dulux Decorator Centres’ Apprentice of the Year, as well as winner of the Midlands heat of the Johnstones Young Painter of the Year 2014.

 Shrewsbury College Painting & Decorating students also achieved second place for both regional heats.
 Alex Johnson, 21, Level 3 student from Shrewsbury, came second in the Dulux Decorator Centres’ Apprentice of the Year and 20 year old, Level 3 Painting student, Kimberley Horner, from Much Wenlock, came second in the Johnstones Young Painter of the Year 2014 regional heat.

-Painting & Decorating lecturer from the College, Barry Mason said: “We’re really proud of Sam and it’s great that he’s representing the College and heading for the final.
+Painting & Decorating tutor from the College, Barry Mason said: “We’re really proud of Sam and it’s great that he’s representing the College and heading for the final.
 The standard was really high and his skills were put fully to the test.
 This is a great opportunity for our students to showcase their talent and take part in a well-organised and professional competition and I’m looking forward to the final.”